 Students participate in inquiry-based dialogues about thematic groups of artworks with museum educators.
-Writing may be included on specific tours.
+Writing is included for some topics.

 Looking and Learning